CLI

 Examples

-$ agentgrep bliss
+$ agentgrep grep bliss

-Combine multiple terms with an agent filter:
+Combine multiple patterns with an agent filter:

-$ agentgrep serene bliss --agent codex
+$ agentgrep grep serene bliss --agent codex

-Stream history matches as NDJSON:
+Stream full-conversation matches as NDJSON:

 List stores for one agent as JSON:

-$ agentgrep find cursor --json
+$ agentgrep find cursor-cli --json

 Command: agentgrep